-6.2.
-Partner
+6.2 Partner

-• If the mother tests positive, the partner will need to self-isolate for 14 days from the onset of the mother's first symptoms, even if asymptomatic and therefore cannot attend the NNU.
+• If the mother tests positive (assuming contact) her partner will need to self-isolate for 10 days from the onset of the mother's first symptoms, even if asymptomatic and therefore cannot attend the NNU.

-6.3.
-Skin to skin contact on respiratory support
+6.3 Skin to skin contact on respiratory support

 • This should generally not be permitted while the infant requires on-going respiratory support and is still potentially infectious but may be considered in exceptional circumstances.
 In this case, unless more than 14 days have elapsed since the onset of symptoms and she is now symptom free, the mother will require to wear a FRSM, to protect both the baby and staff members.
 The baby should be cared for in an isolation cubicle and attending staff members should wear aerosol PPE.
-For end of life care, other family members should be offered the opportunity to wear a FFP3 mask after fitting and appropriate training, to protect themselves while the baby is still potentially infectious.
+For end of life care, other family members should be offered the opportunity to wear a FFP3 mask after fitting and appropriate training, to protect themselves while the baby and/or mother is still potentially infectious.
 Where other family members are known or suspected SARS-CoV-2 positive or self-isolating they should not visit the NNU.

-7. How do I manage a baby born to a mother with clinically suspected or confirmed COVID-19 who requires admission to NNU but does not require respiratory support?
+7 How do I manage a baby born to a mother with clinically suspected or confirmed COVID-19 who requires admission to NNU but does not require respiratory support?

 - Admit to an isolation cubicle or a cohorted area and nurse in an incubator. - If the mother tests negative, the baby should be nursed thereafter as normal. - If the mother is confirmed positive or while her tests are outstanding, the baby should be tested at 72 hours and again on day 5 (oropharygeal swab). - Use droplet PPE for routine baby cares.
-Eye protection if risk of splashing. - If the baby is asymptomatic at 72 hours, they can be moved out of an isolation room but should remain in an incubator for 14 days or until discharge, whichever is sooner.
+Eye protection if risk of splashing. - If the baby is asymptomatic at 72 hours, they can be moved out of an isolation room but should remain in an incubator for 10 days or until discharge, whichever is sooner.
 If there is a deterioration, include SARS-CoV-2 respiratory PCR testing and consider isolation if respiratory support is required.

-7.1.
-Skin to skin contact (no respiratory support)
+7.1 Skin to skin contact (no respiratory support)

 • Skin to skin contact can be undertaken from 14 days after the onset of mother's symptoms if she is well.
-Other family members will commonly be self-isolating - if they are outside of the infectious period for COVID-19 or completed 14 days' self-isolation they may undertake skin to skin contact.
+The isolation period is 10 days if the mother was asymptomatic at testing and/or tested positive for SARS-CoV-2 after discharge from the maternity hospital.
+Other family members will commonly be self-isolating - if they are outside of the infectious period for COVID-19 or completed 10 days' self-isolation they may undertake skin to skin contact.

-7.2.
-Discharge
+7.2 Discharge